starship/starship/docs/pt-BR/config/README.md

 ## Dart

-O módulo `dart` exibe a versão atual instalada do [Dart](https://dart.dev/).
+The `dart` module shows the currently installed version of [Dart](https://dart.dev/).
 Por padrão o módulo vai exibir se uma das condições a seguir for atendida:

-- O diretório atual contem algum arquivo com extensão `.dart`
+- The current directory contains a file with `.dart` extension
-- O diretório atual contem um diretório `.dart_tool`
+- The current directory contains a `.dart_tool` directory
-- O diretório atual contem um arquivo `pubspec.yaml`, `pubspec.yml` ou `pubspec.lock`
+- The current directory contains a `pubspec.yaml`, `pubspec.yml` or `pubspec.lock` file

 ### Opções